windyswsw/DataForNFVSDNExperiments/README.md

 2. DistributeTrafficOverPolicies
 3. PoliciesToChange
 4. TopologyCreator
+5. ExampleDataSet

+##Guidelines to use the data and programs in the repository

+There are two ways that this repository can be useful for anyone that needs data about VNFs and their traffic on the cloud.
+1) Directly use the already generated data set
+2) Generate your own data set using the given programs

+##How to use the already generated data set: ExampleDataSet

+We have generated data for
+1) Possible policy requests with initial traffic passing through them defined
+2) Scaling requirements for each 15 minutes for 2 days
+3) Topology data (nodes, links, paths) for K-Fat Tree, BCube and VL2 architectures with 64 servers

+You can use these data directly as inputs for your experiments.

 ##How to use the programs and generate the required data sets

+If you want to generate your own data sets according to your requirements, you can use the given programs.

 1) First step is to generate the policy requests data set using the policy requests generation program: GeneratePolicies.
 Inputs to the program: number of large scaled enterprise networks